-Flora Stone Mather Professor and Chair Department of Political Science
+Flora Stone Mather Professor, Department of Political Science

 For students interested in working with Professor Beckwith in POSC396 Senior Capstone Project, see here for further information.

-Karen Beckwith is the Flora Stone Mather Professor and Chair of the Department of Political Science at Case Western Reserve University.
-She received her B.A. from the University of Kentucky (1972) and her M.A. and Ph.D. from Syracuse University (1977, 1982).
-Teaching primarily in the areas of political parties, political movements, and women, gender, and politics, she has special interests in the United States and West Europe, particularly Britain and Italy.
+Karen Beckwith is the Flora Stone Mather Professor in the Department of Political Science at Case Western Reserve University.
+She received her BA from the University of Kentucky (1972) and her MA and PhD from Syracuse University (1977, 1982).
+Teaching primarily in the areas of political parties, political movements, and women, gender, and politics, she has special regional interest in the United States and West Europe.

 Professor Beckwith’s current research projects examine 1) how social movements respond to loss; 2) how party leadership contests are gendered in parliamentary democracies; and 3) the impact on party system change on women’s political representation.
 Her research has been funded by grants from the American Political Science Association Centennial Program, the Council for European Studies, the European Consortium for Political Research, the National Endowment for the Humanities, and the National Science Foundation.